October 7, 2024

 Next, we will look at the cons of HEPA filters, as it is very important to get the whole picture.
 The cons are:

 • It cannot remove the smallest harmful particles.
-As we mentioned above, HEPA filters excel at removing particles that are larger than 0.3 micrometers.
+As we mentioned above, HEPA filters excel at removing particles that are larget than 0.3 micrometers.
 However, anything below that size is too small for HEPA filters to remove.
 Sadly these smallest particles are usually the ones that are most harmful to our health and bodies.

 • Possible old and bacteria issues on filters.
 One of the main problems is that mold and bacteria tend to develop over time around filters.
-They can multiply themselves very fast and if we do not take care of this issue, they get released back into the “cleaned” air, that we breathe.
+They can multiply themselves very fast and if we do not take care of this issue, they get released back into the “cleaned” air, which we breathe.

 • Extra costs.
 Because we need to change filters regularly this translates to additional maintenance costs, which we have to keep in mind.
 Over time, these can stack up quickly – some filters even go for 200$, but the majority is between $20 to $40.
 On average, you can expect to change the filters once per 6 months.